-The snow samples were collected from the snow cover at Murododaira $(36.57^{\circ} \text{ N}, 137.60^{\circ} \text{ E}; 2,450 \text{ m})$ on Mt.
-Tateyama on the 20th April 2013 (Fig. 1).
-We dug a snow pit from the top of the snow-cover to the surface of the ground (743 cm vertical extent) and carefully smoothed the snow wall in the pit to leave the stratigraphy of the snow layers undisturbed.
-After the

-- 25 surface snow was removed from the snow wall using a sterilized snow sampler (polycarbonate plates: 3 cm × 20 cm × 0.1 cm), a 20 mL sample of snow was collected at a depth of 10 cm from the surface of the snow-wall using a new sterilized snow sampler.
-The snow samples were obtained from each 3 cm layer of the snow wall at lower heights from 164 cm to 200 cm (lower part) and upper heights from 560 cm to 743 cm (upper part).
-The upper parts frequently included the dirty layers with natural and/or anthropogenic dust particles, whereas the lower part was mainly composed of white layers (non-dirty - 30 layers).
-A total of 70 snow samples were obtained for use in fluorescence-microscopic observations, water-drop freezing assays (ice-nucleation assay) and DNA sequencing analyses (Fig. 2).
+The snow samples were collected from the snow cover at Murododaira $(36.57^{\circ} \text{ N}, 137.60^{\circ} \text{ E}; 2,450 \text{ m})$ on Mt Tateyama on 20 April 2013 (Fig. 1).
+We dug a snow pit from the top of the snow cover to the surface of the ground (743 cm vertical extent) and carefully smoothed the snow wall in the pit to leave the stratigraphy of the snow layers undisturbed.
+After the surface snow was removed from the snow wall using a sterilised snow sampler (polycarbonate plates: $3 \text{ cm} \times 20 \text{ cm} \times 0.1 \text{ cm}$), a 20 mL sample of snow was collected at a depth of 10 cm from the surface of the snow wall using a new sterilised snow sampler.
+The snow samples were obtained from each 3 cm layer of the snow wall at lower heights from 164 to 200 cm (lower part) and upper heights from 560 to 743 cm (upper part).
+The upper parts frequently included the dirty layers with natural and/or anthropogenic dust particles, whereas the lower part was mainly composed of white layers (non-dirty layers).
+A total of 70 snow samples were obtained for use in fluorescence-microscopic observations, water-droplet freezing assays (ice-nucleation assay) and DNA sequencing analyses (Fig. 2).
 Alternative snow samples were also collected from each 10 cm layer from the top to the bottom of the snow wall for chemical analyses.
 The snow samples were preserved at -30 °C, prior to their use in each experiment.